vifon/deer/README.md

 * `J`,`K` --  move by five files
 * `/` -- search
 * `q` -- quit and do nothing
+* `a` -- quit and paste before the cursor the selected file's path quoted
+* `A` -- quit and paste before the cursor the selected file's path unquoted
-* `i` -- quit and paste the selected file's path quoted
+* `i` -- quit and paste after the cursor the selected file's path quoted
-* `I` -- quit and paste the selected file's path unquoted
+* `I` -- quit and paste after the cursor the selected file's path unquoted
 * `c` -- quit and cd into the current directory
 * `C` -- quit and cd into the selected directory